-US bond yields slipped, pressing on the US dollar and sparking a rebound in gold prices.
-Crude oil tumbled 4%, with WTI futures falling below US$70 per barrel at a two-week low.
-Economic worries linger around sticky inflation, the Federal Reserve’s hawkish monetary policy, and China’s stumbling economic recovery.
-Investors need to be mindful of how long the tech-powered rally can hold stock market bulls in such an economic cycle.
+The US bond yields slipped, pressing on the US dollar and sparking a rebound in gold prices.
+Crude oil tumbled 4%, with the WTI futures falling below US$70 per barrel at a two-week low.
+Economic worries linger around sticky inflation, the Fed’s hawkish monetary policy, and China’s stumbling economic recovery.
+Investors need to be mindful of how long the tech-powered rally can hold the stock market’s bulls in such an economic cycle.

 - Tesla tightens its relationship with China, despite geopolitical tensions.
 CEO Elon Musk met with Chinese foreign minister Qin Gang and expressed the intention to keep expanding the business in China, according to a government statement.
 Elon is the third US tech’s boss who visited China, following Apple’s Tim Cook and Mercedes-Benz’s Ola Kallenius.